Our Design Team

 "I want to turn every client’s dream into a fresh, unique reality."

-With more than two decades of playground design experience, Tom focuses on the vision and passion behind each project to bring it to life.
+With nearly three decades of playground design experience, Tom focuses on the vision and passion behind each project to bring it to life.
 He also makes sure every project our team creates meets strict safety standards and structural soundness, from original design sketches to final materials and construction.
 While this often means reigning in the designers’ ideas, his voice of reason is a key part to ensuring every playground’s a success.

 "Every project, we push a little further beyond ourselves."